Embeddings as Epistemic States: Limitations on the Use of Pooling Operators for Accumulating Knowledge: Modelling weighted epistemic states

 Since this is only possible if $n-\vert\mathcal{P}\vert \cdot K\geq 0$ it follows that $n\geq \vert\mathcal{P}\vert \cdot K$. \end{proof} In Section \ref{secRealizationAverage}, we found that the epistemic pooling principle cannot be satisfied in a non-trivial way under the weak semantics, if continuous scoring functions are used.
 This result carries over to the weighted setting.

 \paragraph{Summation} Entirely similar as in Section \ref{secRealisabilitySummation}, we find that when the weighted epistemic pooling principle is satisfied for all $\mathbf{e},\mathbf{f}\in X$ and $\diamond=\diamond_{\mathsf{sum}}$, then it is also satisfied for $\diamond=\diamond_{\mathsf{avg}}$.
-It thus follows from Proposition \ref{propDimAvg1WeightedWeighted} that $\vert\mathcal{P}\vert \cdot K$ dimensions are needed to satisfy \eqref{eqAvgPoolingDegrees} in a non-trivial way.
-Moreover, we also have that the weighted epistemic pooling principle under the weak semantics, i.e. \eqref{eqAvgPoolingDegreesWeak}, cannot be satisfied when continuous scoring functions are used.
+It thus follows from Proposition \ref{propDimAvg1WeightedWeighted} that $\vert\mathcal{P}\vert \cdot K$ dimensions are needed to satisfy the weighted epistemic pooling principle \eqref{eqAvgPoolingDegrees} in a non-trivial way.
+Moreover, we also have that the weighted epistemic pooling principle under the weak semantics, i.e.\ the weak weighted epistemic pooling principle \eqref{eqAvgPoolingDegreesWeak}, cannot be satisfied when continuous scoring functions are used.

 \paragraph{Max-pooling} For $\diamond_{\mathsf{max}}$, we can satisfy the weighted epistemic pooling principles \eqref{eqAvgPoolingDegrees} and \eqref{eqAvgPoolingDegreesWeak} for every $\mathbf{e},\mathbf{f}\in \mathbb{R}^n$, while ensuring that every weighted epistemic state is encoded by some vector.
 Let $\mathcal{P}=\{p_1,...,p_n\}$ and let $\gamma_{p_i}$ be defined as follows: